‘The Young And The Restless’ Spoilers: Will Victor Kill Chloe?

 Friday, May 5

-The Young and the Restless spoilers for the final episode of the week say that Devon and Mariah will be turning up the heat, Chelsea (Melissa Claire Egan) will reunite with someone from her oast, and Cane will be pleased with this scheme against Billy.
+The Young and the Restless spoilers for the final episode of the week say that Devon and Mariah will be turning up the heat, Chelsea (Melissa Claire Egan) will reunite with someone from her past, and Cane will be pleased with his scheme against Billy.

 In later episodes of The Young and the Restless, Phyllis will fight for Billy, Chelsea will stop at nothing to find Chloe, Kevin will have shocking news for Chelsea, and Victor will give Scott (Daniel Hall) an important task.